 What is the Most Reliable Mercedes Model?

-The one exception is the E-Class, which stays a favorite around the world and offers a reasonable level of Mercedes quality.
-Like most other luxury players, Mercedes-Benz provides a 4-year/50k mile warranty – in case something goes wrong in the first few years.
+According to J. D. Power, the most reliable Mercedes-Benz model is the E-Class.
+It offers a reasonable level of Mercedes quality.
+It provides a 4-year/50k mile warranty if something goes wrong in the first few years.

-The 2008 Mercedes-Benz E-class is a superb investment.
-It’s a four-door that has room for 5 and falls in the sport-luxury segment with superior handling.
+The 2008 Mercedes E Class is a definition of luxury and refined taste.
+It’s a four-door with enough room for 5.
+Mercedes E Class is a sedan that falls in the sport-luxury category with superior handling.
 The steering is highly responsive, and the vehicle accelerates quickly.
 Plus, it scores great in safety rankings.
 This model gets good marks for its luxurious passenger and driver area.
-Still, it gets low marks for the backseat arrangement, which is cramped.
-Also, if you need plenty of cargo space, this isn’t the right option for you.
+However, it gets low marks for the backseat arrangement, which is cramped.
+Besides, if you need plenty of cargo space, this isn’t the right option for you.

 The 2015 Mercedes GLK features a chiseled, upright look that delivers great visibility.
 Drivers like this unimpaired view of the road.
 The interior design is luxurious but subdued.
 This SUV has superior handling and suspension.
-The all-wheel-drive makes it stabile even in snowy weather.
-It can turn in cramped settings, excellent for U-turns, and situations needing nimble cornering.
+The all-wheel drive makes it stable even in snowy weather.
+It can turn in cramped settings, is excellent for U-turns and situations needing nimble cornering.

 The 3.5-liter V-6 engine generates 302 hp, with proper acceleration and plenty of power.
 It offers a comfortable ride but does let in highway noise.
 The cargo is small, especially when the rear seats are up.
 A used model with the Premium Package includes a power lift-gate, which makes getting things in and out of the car much easier.